PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 _Figure 2: Distribution of whether or not an employer offers resources to learn more about mental health concerns and options for seeking help._

-We see that most respondents claim their employer does not provide meaningful resources to educate on mental health and seek help.
+We see most respondents claim their employer does not provide meaningful resources to educate on mental health and seek help.
 This again shows a trend that employers are typically not providing the benefits nor alternative resources to address mental health.